-Since the NPS’ inception in 2003, measuring and improving upon this score has marked the difference between failing and success.
+Since the creation of NPS in 2003, measuring and improving upon this score has marked the difference between failing and success.

-Its ease of use, coupled with the accuracy of its predictive power, have made the NPS the most widely used method for measuring CX and customer satisfaction, globally, today.
+Its ease of use, coupled with the accuracy of its predictive power, have made the NPS the most widely used method for measuring customer experience (CX) and customer satisfaction, globally, today.

 What is an NPS Score